chasebgale/assembledrealms/engines/topdown-rpg/WELCOME.md

 > [![Commit Window](/img/welcome/git_logo.png)](https://git-scm.com/)
 >
-> Assembled Realms uses GIT as it's source control system - [check 'em out](https://git-scm.com/).
+> Assembled Realms uses GIT as it's source control system - [check it out](https://git-scm.com/).

-Now that the server is synced with your local work, you can click the "Debug" button on the command bar - once it is finished deploying your realm to a free server, you'll be given a link to view your game.
+Now that the server is synced with your local work, you can click the "Debug" button on the command bar - once it is finished deploying your realm to the least congested debug server, you'll be given a link to view your game.

 ## Inform Your Players